zainameen335/recommender-system/README.md

    - Extract relevant features from the dataset

 3. **Vectorization**
-   - Convert text data into numerical vectors using techniques like TF-IDF or CountVectorizer
+   - Convert text data into numerical vectors using CountVectorizer

 4. **Similarity Calculation**
    - Compute similarity between items using cosine similarity